sekika/swrcfit/README.md

    The two types of software, `swrc.m` and `bimodal.m`, are written in GNU Octave, and, therefore, GNU Octave should be installed in the system.
 GNU Octave is a high-level language, primarily intended for numerical computations, available for downloading from the GNU Octave Website (http://www.gnu.org/software/octave/).
 The installation instructions are given in the Website.
 It works on various operating systems including Windows, Mac OS X, Linux and OS/2.

-After installing GNU Octave, some necessary packages for running SWRC Fit, `leasqr.m` and `dfdp.m` and several other files which are used from these files (cpiv_bard.m, \__dfdp__.m, \__lm_svd__.m, \__plot_cmds__.m), should be installed from the octave-forge package (http://octave.sourceforge.net/).
+After installing GNU Octave, some necessary packages for running SWRC Fit, `leasqr.m` and `dfdp.m` and several other files which are used from these files should be installed from the octave-forge package (http://octave.sourceforge.net/).
 From octave shell, these files can be installed with `pkg install -forge struct optim`.
-In case the installation of package with this command fails, download these files manually:
+In case the installation of package with this command fails, download these files manually and put them in appropriate directory:

 * [leasqr.m](http://sourceforge.net/p/octave/optim/ci/default/tree/inst/leasqr.m)
 * [dfdp.m](http://sourceforge.net/p/octave/optim/ci/default/tree/inst/dfdp.m)
 * [cpiv_bard.m](http://sourceforge.net/p/octave/optim/ci/default/tree/inst/cpiv_bard.m)